What Is The Diamond Color Scale?

 What Is The Best Diamond Color?

-Colorless is the “best” diamond color.
-D color grade diamonds are considered the rarest, or most valuable, diamond color grade.
+When deciding what is the best color for a diamond, consider personal preference, budget, and ring setting.
+Colorless diamonds are considered the best quality diamonds overall while D color grade diamonds are considered the rarest, or most valuable, diamond color grade.

-Remember that even though D color grade diamonds are considered the best by industry standards, they may not be the best personal choice when it comes to your very own engagement ring.
+However, even though D color grade diamonds are considered the best diamond color by industry standards, they may not be the best choice when it comes to your very own engagement ring.

 Diamond Color: Frequently Asked Questions